Variational eigenvalues of the subelliptic $p$-Laplacian

 \begin{definition} We say that $\lambda$ is an eigenvalue of \eqref{eigenvalue problem}, if there is $u \in \mathcal{W}_{X,0}^{1, p}(\Omega)\setminus \{0\}$ such that

 holds for all $\varphi\in \mathcal{W}_{X,0}^{1, p}(\Omega)$. \end{definition} The first eigenvalue of \eqref{eigenvalue problem} is given by

 where $u_{1}$ is the corresponding (first) eigenfunction.
-Recently in \cite{KS2023}, the authors proved that $\lambda_{1}$ is simple and isolated.
-Also they showed that $u_{1}$ is positive in $\Omega$ and all eigenfunctions of \eqref{eigenvalue problem} are H\"older continuous with respect to the control distance.
+Recently in \cite{KS2023}, it is proved that $\lambda_{1}$ is simple and isolated.
+Also, they showed that $u_{1}$ is positive in $\Omega$ and all eigenfunctions of \eqref{eigenvalue problem} are H\"older continuous with respect to the control distance.

 In this section, following \cite[Section 44.5]{Zeidler1985}, we show the existence of variational eigenvalues.
 Let $F,G: \mathcal{W}_{X,0}^{1, p}(\Omega)\to \mathbb{R}$ defined by

 Then the level set $\mathcal{G}$ defined by \eqref{level set} is the unit sphere in $\mathcal{W}_{X,0}^{1, p}(\Omega)$.